Tax Residency for Contractors in Europe

 Do EU right to travel rules affect tax residency?

 EU citizens enjoy the right to travel within the EU, which includes working visa-free.
-However, this is an immigration agreement within the EU and has no effect on tax residency.
+However, this is an immigration agreement within the EU and does not affect tax residency.
 For anyone who is contemplating not paying tax as a resident, keep in mind that immigration will have a record of your length of stay.
 Immigration and tax authorities do not necessarily routinely audit or exchange that information, but if a question arose it would be available.

 Tax residency guidelines in Europe

-The EU does not impose standardized tax rules for its member states, but there are guidelines that are followed to create consistency.
+The EU does not impose standardized tax rules for its member states, but some guidelines are followed to create consistency.
 This is known as ‘tax harmonization’ and one guideline is a minimum 10% tax rate on earned income.
 You will have to look to the specific country to learn the tax residency rules and rates.

 Comparison of tax residency rules of member states in Europe

-The tax residency time period in Sweden is 183 days in a 12-month period.
+The tax residency period in Sweden is 183 days in 12 months.
 Tax rates for contractors will vary depending on residency and income level, and the rates are notably high.
 Self-employed freelancers pay the same tax rates as Swedish employees as follows: